Are you looking for an easy way to restrict your WordPress form submissions to logged-in users only?

 Simply create a Page or Post where you want to embed the form.
 After that click on the ‘Status & visibility’ settings on the right panel.

 You have the option to either make the whole page private or make the whole page password protected.

 Private pages can only be seen by the Administrators and Editor level users on your website.

-If you set a password for the page, then you will have to share that password with everyone who you want to give access to.
+If you set a password for the page, then you will have to share that password with everyone to who you want to give access.

 While this method works, there are several downsides to it.

 First, the entire page is hidden not just the forms area.
 You lack the finer controls, and there’s no way for you to see which logged-in user submitted the form.

 Method 3: Use Advanced Membership Plugins to Restrict Form Access

 To restrict access, you can simply go to MemberPress » Rules to create a new permissions rule.

 The rule edit page allows you to select different conditions and associate them with a membership plan.

 For example, you can select all content that matches a particular tag or category to be available only to members with the silver subscription plan.

 You can also create more specific rules.
 For example, you can restrict a single post, page, child page, or URL.

 Once you have set the rules, you can use them in combination with any WordPress contact form plugin to restrict form access to logged-in users only.

 We hope this article helped you learn how to restrict your WordPress forms to logged-in users only.
 You may also want to see our list of best WordPress plugins for business websites and how to choose the best WordPress hosting service.